fractaledmind/dialog-closedby-polyfill/README.md

 ## How it works

-The `closedby` attribute controls how a modal dialog can be dismissed:
+The `closedby` attribute controls how a dialog (modal or non-modal) can be dismissed:

 ### Closing Behavior Matrix